-Report lost luggage immediately to your airline’s lost luggage desk or their office at Palma Airport, see below for contact details.
+If you are unable to locate your luggage,it is important that you report this immediately to your airline’s lost luggage desk or their office at Palma Airport (see below for contact details).
 Usually, staff will be able to track your baggage on their computer tracking systems and locate your luggage.
 If it has not arrived at Palma Airport, they will advise you on which flight it will arrive.

 If your luggage can’t be found on their system, it’s likely the barcode label has been removed or got rubbed off on the luggage conveyor system.
 The baggage is likely to be somewhere in between the departing airport bag drop and the aircraft it was supposed to be loaded on.

-Regardless of whether or not your suitcase can be located on the system, you should fill in a property irregularity report (PIR).
+Regardless of whether or not your suitcase can be located on the system, you should fill in a property irregularity report (see below for more information).
 This will enable you to make a claim for reimbursement or compensation to your airline, should this become necessary.

 The Lost Luggage Counter is located in the baggage reclaim area, near baggage carousels 1, 2 and 3.
 Go there before leaving the baggage reclaim area to report your missing luggage.
 You will need your boarding pass with the baggage tag sticker, which was affixed when you checked in your baggage at your departure airport.

-The staff at the Lost Luggage Desk fill out a form called a “Property Irregularity Report”, which includes your name, flight number and a description of the missing luggage.
+The staff at the Lost Luggage Desk fill out a form called a “Property Irregularity Report” (PIR), which includes your name, flight number and a description of the missing luggage.
 You will receive a printout of this.

 You then have no choice but to wait and see whether your suitcase can be found, which will be the case most of the time.
 You will be notified as soon as the current whereabouts of your luggage have been established.
 Once your suitcase has arrived at Palma Airport, it will be delivered to your hotel or accommodation.